The Best Homemade Stainless Steel Cleaner

 – Soft cloth

-Remove the spray head of the bottle and add in at least 16 ounces of food-safe all-natural cleaning vinegar such as Heinz Cleaning Vinegar, which is made with grain and water.
+Remove the head from the spray bottle and add in at least 16 ounces of food-safe all-natural cleaning vinegar such as Heinz Cleaning Vinegar, which is made with grain and water.
 (You’ll need more or less vinegar depending on the surface size to be cleaned: One to two ounces will cover a standard toaster, but you’ll use up to 32 ounces when cleaning a typical fridge.)
 Stainless steel is non-reactive to acids, so it won’t be damaged by the vinegar-based homemade stainless steel cleaner, and the six percent acetic acid content in cleaning vinegar is best suited to cutting grease and grime (plain white vinegar has five percent).

 RELATED: 10 Handy Household Uses for Vinegar